astronomer/airflow-guides/guides/airflow-snowflake.md

 SCREENSHOT

-Note that to view lineage data from your DAGs you need to have OpenLineage installed in your Airflow environment, and a lineage front end running.
+Note that to view lineage data from your DAGs you need to have OpenLineage installed in your Airflow environment and a lineage front end running.
 For [Astro customers](https://docs.astronomer.io/astro/data-lineage), lineage is enabled automatically.
 For users working with open source tools, you can run Marquez locally and connect it to your Airflow environment following the instructions in [this guide](https://www.astronomer.io/guides/airflow-openlineage).

-To show an example of lineage resulting from Snowflake orchestration, we'll look at the lineage graph generated by the example DAG above.
+To show an example of lineage resulting from Snowflake orchestration, we'll look at the write, audit, publish DAG from the example above.
 Note that screenshots below are from the Datakin UI integrated with Astro, but Marquez will show similar information.

 SCREENSHOT